Need support? Text “WAVES” to 741741.

 Building a Culture of Care and Connection

-• Support families: Offer educational programs and counseling for spouses and children impacted by service life.
+• Support families: Offer education and counseling for spouses and children navigating military life.

 Conclusion

-At SEA WAVES, we believe in standing beside our service members and their families, promoting mental wellness through education, connection, and proactive care.
-We recognize that mental health is readiness—and readiness saves lives.
+At SEA WAVES, we believe that mental health is readiness—and readiness saves lives.

 Contact Us